Tag

 “What do you think you heard?”

-Rhea’s arm shot out fast as she reached over and yanked open the right side of his jacket, “You Vice?”
+Rhea’s arm shot out fast as she reached over and yanked open the right side of his jacket, looking for a badge.
+“You Vice?”

 “I haven’t seen you before.
 Are.
 You.
 Vice?”